DenisEps/TennisCoachingWebApp/docs/CONTEXT.md

 ## 7. Further Considerations

 - **Security:**
-  Ensure session details and user data are protected by using Supabase’s row-level security (RLS) rules for data isolation.
+  Ensure session details and user data are protected by using Supabase's row-level security (RLS) rules for data isolation.
 - **Performance:**
   Optimize for mobile data usage and implement caching strategies as needed (e.g., using SWR in React).
 - **Scalability:**